MrMaelu/FFXIAddons/README.md

 # Modded XIVBAR by MrMaelu
-### NOTE: This version is heavily modified compared to the original.
+### NOTE: This version is heavily modified compared to the original by SirEdeonX.

 ## New features:
 1. Dynamic job and weapon icons.